 With COVID-19, shortness of breath often occurs 5 to 10 days after the first sign of fever, Das said.

-Sneezing, runny nose, facial pain, postnasal drip, and itchy eyes are common symptoms of allergies or the common cold.
+A runny nose, facial pain, postnasal drip, and itchy eyes are common symptoms of allergies or the common cold.

-But they’re not typical of COVID-19.
+But itchy eyes and facial pain are not typical symptoms of COVID-19.

 “The most common symptoms of COVID-19 are fever, tiredness, and dry cough,” according to the

-“In a report from China of more than 1,000 patients, nasal congestion was seen in only one out of every 20 patients,” Dr. Kristine S. Arthur, an internist at MemorialCare Medical Group in Laguna Woods, California, told Healthline.
+“In a report from China of more than 1,000 patients, nasal congestion was seen in only 1 out of every 20 patients,” Dr. Kristine S. Arthur, an internist at MemorialCare Medical Group in Laguna Woods, California, told Healthline.

 COVID-19, like the flu or common cold, is an acute illness, meaning people feel fine until symptoms start showing up.

 Allergies, on the other hand, “are usually chronic, presenting with symptoms off and on for weeks, months, or even years,” Dr. David M. Cutler, family medicine physician at Providence Saint John’s Health Center in Santa Monica, California, told Healthline.

 “Allergies should not cause a fever or body aches,” Arthur said.
 “Generally, [there is] no cough unless you have a lot of nasal drainage.”

 Conversely, itchy eyes and facial pain are more typical of allergies than a COVID-19 infection.